bresheske/MiniCloud/readme.md

 ## Pull Requests

 Github actions has been setup for CI.
+It currently runs on windows.